Skip to the main content

 • Strength Required Lift over 20 kg

 Physical therapist assistants work in a variety of settings including private practices, hospitals, continuing or long-term care facilities, rehabilitation facilities, schools, and private homes.
-They generally work weekdays but may be required to work some evenings and weekends.
+They generally work weekdays but may also work evenings and weekends.

-Health care settings can be high-stress environments.
-The work can also be physically demanding.
+Health-care settings can be high-stress environments.
+The work can be physically demanding.
 Physical therapist assistants help clients transfer, stand, walk, and exercise.
 They may be on their feet for long periods of time.
-They may also be required to move heavy equipment.
+They may need to move heavy equipment.
 To avoid injury, they must use proper methods for lifting and moving.

 Interests & Abilities